TuomoKu/SPX_Videotool/readme.md

 ## Important concepts:
-- **converter**: an executable program which will do the processing part, such as *ffmpeg*.
+- **converter**: an executable program which will do the video processing part, such as *ffmpeg*.
 - **interval**: the delay time in seconds between folder scan processes.
 - **config.ini**: a file where all tasks and folders are configured.
 - **task** is the indivual conversion job and it's folders and other parameters.
 You can have unlimited, named tasks in the config file.
-- **source / target folder** Each task has a source folder which is observed for new "incoming video files" and the processed outcome will be saved to the tasks target folder.
+- **source / target folder** Each task has a source folder which is observed for new "incoming video files" and the processed outcome will be saved to the task's target folder.
 - **special variables** are built in variables for helping configuring tasks.
 Variables uses _double mustache_ format.
 The following variables are available
 >- **{{SOURCEFILE}}** a runtime evaluated full path to the source file (for example "c:/source/videofile.avi")
 >-  **{{TARGETFILE}}** a runtime evaluated path to the target file without extension ("c:/source/videofile")